dfuchss/fuchss.org/_pages/about.md

 Researcher at [Karlsruhe Institute of Technology (KIT)](https://www.kit.edu/), Germany.

 My overall goal is the utilization of informal artifacts for automatic traceability link recovery (TLR) and consistency checking.
-In my recent research I focus on the application of large language models for TLR tasks, such as retrieval augmented generation.
+In my recent research I focus on the application of large language models for TLR tasks, such as retrieval-augmented generation.

 If you want to contact me securely, please use my [PGP key](/pgp-key/).